- National Geographic Explorer

 Follow the wake of Eric the Red and Brendan the Navigator as you cross to Greenland.
 Watch for blue whales.

 The Greenland Ice Sheet, roughly 80% of the surface of Greenland, is the second largest ice body in the world, after the Antarctic Ice Sheet.
 The high arctic-like climate is dominated by ice floes.
 Among the options for exploration are landings at Skjoldungen fjord or Napasorsuaq fjord.
-Tools for exploration will be used to the fullest, taking Zodiac or kayak forays among the icebergs and deploying an ROV.
+Tools for exploration will be used to the fullest, taking Zodiac or kayak forays among the icebergs and deploying a Remotely Operated Vehicle.

 Prins Christian Sund is a major fjord on the southern coast of Greenland.
 Surrounded by mountain pinnacles and glaciers, the decks are perfect for viewing this landscape.
 Anchor off Nanortalik, Greenland’s most southerly town.
 Go ashore to the picturesque little town by the water’s edge.